kbrown01/SportStandingsScores/README.md

 ## What's New

 Changed from positional picking of the attributes as columns to using the abbreviation as a key.
-This was required to handle (for now NHL) standings that come back for teams but some have a CLINCH attribute and some do not.
+This was required to handle (for now NHL and NBA) standings that come back for teams but some have a CLINCH attribute and some do not.